tcamise-gpsw/wifi_aware_investigation/ios/README.md

 }
 ```

-See [`WiFiAwareApp/WIFIAwareCapabilityCheck.swift`](WiFiAwareApp/WIFIAwareCapabilityCheck.swift) for the implementation, which uses Apple's official `WIFIAwarePublisher.isSupported` and `WIFIAwareSubscriber.isSupported` properties.
+See [`WiFiAwareApp/WIFIAwareCapabilityCheck.swift`](WiFiAwareApp/WiFiAwareApp/WIFIAwareCapabilityCheck.swift) for the implementation.
+When the real framework is available, it will use Apple's official `WIFIAwarePublisher.isSupported` and `WIFIAwareSubscriber.isSupported` properties.

+**Current Implementation**: Uses stub types that return `false` until the real framework is released.
+The app displays an alert and disables WiFi Aware features when not supported.

 **References:**